 Before using any delta-8 products, consult your healthcare provider to discuss individual factors that might influence drug test results, such as metabolism, dosage, and frequency of use.
 If you are required to pass a drug test, the safest recommendation is to abstain from using delta-8 products.

 Be mindful that recommendations for responsible use of delta-8 might vary depending on your location, as legal status and regulations can differ by jurisdiction.
 Always purchase products from reputable sources to ensure their quality and labeling accuracy.
 Remember, you are responsible for what you put into your body, and with the legal status of cannabinoids like delta-8 in flux, staying informed is the best way to protect yourself.

 Frequently Asked Questions

-Can CBD consumption cause a false positive on drug tests?
+Can delta-8 THC cause a positive result on drug tests?

 Delta-8 THC can trigger a positive result on a drug test, as most standard drug screenings are designed to detect metabolites of THC, which are present following the use of delta-8.